 What 16,420 students told us about their Class 12 Maths full-syllabus preparation

-- Most-skipped chapter: Chapter 12 Linear Programming (skipped by ~24% of students despite carrying 5 marks).
-Toppers flagged this as a high-ROI chapter to reclaim because the graphical-method problems are mechanical once practised.
+• Most-skipped chapter: Chapter 12 Linear Programming, skipped by about 24% of students even though it carries 5 marks.
+Toppers said this is an easy chapter to win back, because the graphical-method problems become routine once you practise them.

-- Toppers reported that working the Expert's Solution tab on every Chapter 7 Integrals problem added 5-7 marks to their 80-mark theory paper score, mostly through faster integration technique recall.
+• Toppers said that working the Expert's Solution tab on every Chapter 7 Integrals problem added 5-7 marks to their 80-mark theory paper score.
+Most of the gain came from faster recall of integration methods.

-- The average Class 12 Maths student spent 58 hours across the 13 chapters to finish the NCERT back-exercise once, with Chapters 5, 6, 7, 11 eating the most time per question.
+• The average Class 12 Maths student spent 58 hours across the 13 chapters to finish the NCERT back-exercise once.
+Chapters 5, 6, 7, and 11 took the most time per question.

 Also Check: Related Class 12 Resources